morgant/mlvwmrc/README.md

 ### MenuBar

+Contains the default menu bar configuration, including loading Menu Extras.
+If you want to enable/disable specific MenuExtras, this is currently the place to do it.

-Contains the default menu bar configuration.
-Note: the Apple menu is actually defined in the theme files as some theme-specific settings need to be applied during creation, incl. icons.
-For this reason, the theme files _must_ be loaded prior to the default menu bar in `.mlvwmrc`.
+*Important*: the Apple menu is actually defined in the theme files as some theme-specific settings need to be applied during creation, incl. icons.
+For this reason, the theme files _must_ be loaded _before_ the default menu bar in `.mlvwmrc`.

 ### .AppManifest